hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/connectionprofile.md

     If you are connecting to {{site.data.conrefs.hlf_full}} v1.0 and are not using TLS or if you don't need the trustedRoots and verify options of the Certificate Authority definition you can use the following simplified connection profile:

+    _Please note: The simplified version of the connection profile will only work if the relevant certificate authority has no name defined.
+If the certificate authority has a defined name, it must be specified._

         {
         "type": "hlfv1",
         "orderers": [